-2.1 Do providers have access to USAF to support their investment in ICT infrastructure to serve marginalised communities, including persons with disability, rural communities, the elderly, and women?
+- 2.1 Do providers have access to USAF to support their investment in ICT infrastructure to serve marginalised communities, including persons with disability, rural communities, the elderly, and women?

+- a.
+Yes

+- b.
+No

+- c.
+To some extent

 Please explain your response with relevant examples and illustrations